 Iowa Early Learning Standards/Child Standards

-- physical well-being and motor development
+- Physical well-being and motor development

-- approaches toward learning
+- Approaches to learning

-- communication, language, and literacy
+- Communication, language, and literacy

 - Head Start Program Performance Standards

-- Iowa Quality Preschool Program Standards (QPPS)
+- Iowa Quality Preschool Program Standards (IQPPS)

 Preschool Teacher Assistant Qualifications